playfulprogramming/playfulprogramming/content/blog/networking-101-part-1-udp/index.md

 # Conclusion

-This has been a breif overview of UDP.
+This has been a brief overview of UDP.
 In this series, we're hoping to introduce the fundamentals of networking, and while UDP is not often seen in higher-level coding directly, it's usage is integral to understand many other aspects of networking.
 In the next article in the series, we'll introduce TCP and how you're able to verify that your messages are being sent to the other client.
 Even further into the series, we'll explain how IP addresses are assigned by using UDP thanks to DHCP.

 To make sure you don't miss any of these articles, you may want to subscribe to our newsletter.
 We promise not to spam you with unrelated stuff and keep emails to a minimal.
 Otherwise, we also have a Discord you can join that we'll share new articles with.
 We also help others learn in the Discord as well.